-69[Comment to Rule 13: The object of the Code is to have anti-doping matters resolved through fair and transparent internal processes with a final appeal.
+13.2 Appeals from Decisions Regarding Anti-Doping Rule Violations, Consequences, Provisional Suspensions, Implementation of Decisions and Authority with a final appeal.
 Anti-doping decisions by Anti-Doping Organisations are made transparent in Rule 14.
 Specified Persons and organisations, including WADA, are then given the opportunity to appeal those decisions.
 Note that the definition of interested Persons and organisations with a right to appeal under this Rule does not include Athletes, or their National Federations, who might benefit from having another competitor Disqualified.]